 Getting regular exercise is one of the most important things older adults can do to stay healthy.
-In fact, the Centers for Disease Control and Prevention recommends adults 65 and older get at least 150 minutes of moderate intensity physical activity per week to support heart health, improve sleep, keep memory sharp and improve mood, among other health benefits.
+In fact, the Centers for Disease Control and Prevention recommends adults 65 and older get at least 150 minutes of moderate intensity physical activity per week to support heart health, improve balance, improve sleep, keep memory sharp and enhance mood, among other health benefits.
 But as the summer temperatures rise, it can be tempting to shorten or skip exercising all together.
-Here are 5 ways to beat the heat and stay active this summer.

 Bonus Idea: Meet a friend at a Priority Health Fitness Court®.